ljsinclair/featurebase-docs/docs/concepts/concept-bitmaps.md

 ## Why use bitmaps for data storage?

-{% include /concepts/concept-bitmap-benefit-updates.md %}

-## Updating data

-Updates are faster because data is stored:
+Bitmaps make updates and queries faster because the data is encoded as `1` or `0`.

-* in base-2
+## Faster updates

-* as an individual bitmap rather than within a row and column format
+Updating data means flipping or adding bits to a bitmap rather than working within traditional row and column formats.

-This means an alteration involves flipping bits to `1` or `0`

-## Querying data
+## Faster queries

 There are two limitations to every data query:
 * Latency, where the structure and encoding cause delays returning results